Year 4 Staff

 Mr Kay – Class Teacher

-I have been married for 21 years.
-I have two teenage boys and two very excitable dogs called Odey and Lucy.
+I have been married for 22 years.
+I have boys and two very excitable dogs called Odey and Lucy.
 When I am not working at St. John’s, I am busy doing lots of things in my local church.
-In my spare time I enjoy going out for meals with my family and friends, walking our dogs, reading and playing my piano to help me relax!
+In my spare time I enjoy going out for meals with my family and friends, walking our dogs, reading and playing the piano to help me relax!

 Mrs Pallister – Class Teacher

 Hi.
 I’m Mrs Pallister one of the Deputy Head Teachers at St. John’s.
 From being a little girl, I always wanted to be a teacher and I love my job – most of the time!
 People usually hear my laugh around school before they see me.
 I have worked at St John’s for a very long time.
-My role in school has changed significantly this year from always being the Year 6 teacher to being a none class-based Deputy Head.
+My role in school has changed significantly over the last year from always being the Year 6 teacher to being a none class-based Deputy Head.
 This gives me more time to focus on one of the key areas within our school, English and Reading.
 English, especially reading is something I am extremely passionate about; I love nothing more than seeing a child engaged in a story or desperate to share a new fact they have just learned from a book.
-However, because of my new role, I do now have the privilege of working in Year 4 with Mr Kay and Mrs Scott two days a week and I love that!
+In addition to this, I do now have the privilege of working in Year 4 with Mr Kay and Mrs Scott two days a week and I love that!
 Teaching is definitely something that makes me happy.

 Mrs Scott – HLTA